MarioVHV/discord-bot-for-vrchat/README.md

 # Discord VRCHAT BOT: Show Online Friends

+WARNING: This is spagetti code, not well written or optimized.

 Using VRCHAT's websocket notifications, the bot will check notification types for "friend-online" and "friend-offline" to keep track of current online users.
 Using Discord's API, the bot will update a message when there is a new online or offline friend.